pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

 We'll create a new master template called 'layout.html' in the `templates` folder.
 We can use the `index.html` template as the starting point.

-The simpler global template can be implemented with 3 rows instead of the 5 that we identified for the welcome template.
+The simpler global template can be implemented with 3 rows instead of the 5 that we identified for the welcome page.

 .. image:: ../images/simpletemplate.jpg

+We will focus on row 2, we'll call the area highlighted in yellow ``content``.
+We add a replaceable ``block`` to our template.

 We name our template `layout.html`::